eliaskosunen/scnlib/docs/pages/guide.md

 }
 \endcode

-`scn::input` uses the C standard output handle (`stdout`) internally, and not the C++ output stream (`std::cout`).
+`scn::input` uses the C++ standard output stream (`std::cout`) internally, and it's synchronized with `std::cout` automatically.
-It should be noted, that the C standard only guarantees that a single character can be put back into `stdout`, and in fact, that is the case on Windows.
-This means, that
+If iostreams are disabled, the C standard output handle (`stdout`) is used, instead.

+`scn::prompt` is similar to `scn::input`,
+but it also prints the prompt given to it as an argument to `stdout` through `std::cout`.

-Instead of `scn::input` and `scn::prompt`,
+In addition to `scn::input` and `scn::prompt`,
-`scn::scan` can also be directly used with files (`FILE*`).
+`scn::scan` can also be directly used with files.
-It should be noted, that `scn::input`, `scn::prompt` and `scn::scan` all automatically synchronize with the given `FILE`, so that they can be used seamlessly alongside both C I/O and C++ iostreams.
+This can be done by passing a `scn::scan_file` as the source argument.
+A `scn::scan_file` is conceptually a non-owning reference to a file, and it wraps a C `FILE*`, in addition to a buffer, which will be used if synchronization with the underlying `FILE*` fails (a C `FILE` is only guaranteed to have a putback buffer a single character long).
+If the synchronization succeeds, the same `FILE` contained in the `scn::scan_file` can be used elsewhere transparently.

+If `<scn/istream.h>` is included, `scn::scan` can also be used with `std::istream`s.
+Plain C `FILE`s can also be used, but the support for them is deprecated, for the aforementioned reasons about the possibility for a synchronization failure.

 When used with files, `scn::scan` doesn't return a range, but the file it was passed, which can be accessed with `->file()`.
 To prevent confusion,